tanzeytang/zexin-react-excercise/README.md

-# HomeWork.
-Great work, keep going.
+# React practice project, keep going.

 This project is a react project practice, which use Node.js  framework to demonstrate how server-side response requset from client-side.